hannasoderstromdev/movie-ratings/README.md

 ### Atomic Design

 For the UI-components I've implemented the Atomic Design-structure.
-This means you start with the basic building blocks as *atoms* (labels, inputfields, buttons) and then combine them to more complex *molecules* (menus, formfields) and then *organisms* for even more complex patterns of components.
+This means you start with the basic building blocks as *atoms* (labels, inputfields, buttons) and then combine them to more complex *molecules* (menus, formfields) and then *organisms* for even more complex sections of components.

 These then combines into Pages which are the routes for the application.